Creating An Eco-Friendly Nursery

 I've always been very environmentally conscious, and I'm wondering how I can incorporate that into my nursery.
 Also, are there any materials I should look out for?
-I don't want to expose my baby to anything that's potentially dangerous.
+I don't want to expose baby to anything that's potentially dangerous.

 Yes, there are definitely ways to help both baby and the planet.
 Here are some ideas to get you started.